-The SAVI Ministries is a faith-centered humanitarian institution whose mission encompasses spiritual formation, compassionate service, human restoration, and responsible stewardship — four dimensions that operate together as one integrated institutional system.
+The SAVI Ministries is a faith-centered humanitarian institution whose mission encompasses spiritual formation, compassionate service, human restoration, and responsible stewardship.
+These four dimensions operate together as one integrated institutional system.
 The teachings and publications presented on this page represent one of those four dimensions.

 The teachings available through this page have been curated with that understanding in mind.
 They do not represent the full scope of the spiritual formation work that animates this institution's mission.
 They represent a selection of that work, chosen because of their clarity, their alignment with the institution's mission and philosophy, and their capacity to ground the reader in the conviction from which compassionate service and responsible stewardship flow.